 - Low-cost pricing for the return of product features it provides

 If you're in the startup world and haven't heard of Substack before, you must be living under a rock.
-This has been a platform which has grown leaps and bounds for new creators, startup founders of of course the Venture Capitalists to build newsletters that generates both paid and non-paying subscribers.
+This has been a platform which has grown leaps and bounds for new creators, startup founders, and venture capitalists, to build newsletters that generates both paid and non-paying subscribers.

 What I really do like about Substack is that it's without a doubt the fastest way of building a newsletter where you can build your own community + charge for it.
 Not only that, they make it so easy.
 Under "Switch to Substack", you can import via a URL your newsletter from the likes of Mailchimp + other platforms (pretty neat growth hack in my opinion).